Sharp local well-posedness for quasilinear wave equations with spherical symmetry: Introduction

 The equation \eqref{ea1} is scale-invariant in the sense that $u_\la(t,x)=u(t/\lambda, x/\la)$ solves \eqref{ea1} for every $\la>0$, provided that $u(t,x)$ is a solution.
 This gives us the critical homogeneous Sobolev space $\dot H^{s_c}$ with which is known to be a lower bound of the regularity for the problem to be well-posed in $H^s$.
 On the other hand, another characteristic feature of the wave equations is that the propagation of singularities along the light cone, which heuristically yields ill posedness for the problem at the regularity level $s\le s_l=(n+5)/4$.

 For semilinear wave equations, that is, $g\equiv 0$, it could be shown to be locally well-posed in $H^s$ for $s>n/2+1-1/q$, with $q=\max(2, 4/(n-1))$, by $L^{q+}_t L_x^\infty$ Strichartz estimates.
-Moreover, it is known that the problem is locally well-posed if and ill-posed in general, if $s<s_{c}$ or $s\le s_{l}$, see Ponce and Sideris \cite{PS} ($n=3$), Tataru \cite{Tataru99} ($n\ge 5$), Zhou \cite{Zh03} ($n=2,4$) for positive results, and Lindblad \cite{Ld93,Ld96} ($n=3$), Fang-Wang \cite{FW1} ($n\ge 6$), Liu-Wang \cite{LiuW18p} ($n\le 5$) for negative results.
+Moreover, it is known that the problem is locally well-posed if and ill-posed in general, if $s<s_{c}$ or $s\le s_{l}$, see Ponce and Sideris \cite{PS} ($n=3$), Tataru \cite{Tataru99} ($n\ge 5$), Zhou \cite{Zh03} ($n=2,4$) for positive results, and Lindblad \cite{Ld93,Ld96} ($n=3$), Fang-Wang \cite{FW1} ($n\ge 6$), Liu-Wang \cite{LiuW21} ($n\le 5$) for negative results.
 The critical well-posedness remains open for higher dimensional case ($n\ge 6$).

-If the nonlinearity is of the first null-form, that is, $a(u) u_t^2+b(u) |\nabla u|^2=c(u)(u_{t}^{2}-|\nabla u|^{2})$ for some $c(u)$, improved local well-posed results are also available, which states that $s>s_{c}$ is sufficient for local well-posedness, see, e.g., Klainerman-Machedon \cite{KM95} ($n=3$), Klainerman-Selberg \cite{KS97} ($n\geq 2$), see also Liu-Wang \cite{LiuW18p}.
+If the nonlinearity is of the first null-form, that is, $a(u) u_t^2+b(u) |\nabla u|^2=c(u)(u_{t}^{2}-|\nabla u|^{2})$ for some $c(u)$, improved local well-posed results are also available, which states that $s>s_{c}$ is sufficient for local well-posedness, see, e.g., Klainerman-Machedon \cite{KM95} ($n=3$), Klainerman-Selberg \cite{KS97} ($n\geq 2$), see also Liu-Wang \cite{LiuW21}.

 Furthermore, it is well-known that we could extend the admissible pairs for Strichartz estimates, when the initial data are spherically symmetric or have certain amount of angular regularity, see Klainerman-Machedon \cite{KlMa93}, Sterbenz \cite{Ster07}, Machihara-Nakamura-Nakanishi-Ozawa \cite{MaNaNaOz05}, Fang-Wang \cite{FW2}.
 With help of this observation, we could improve the radial results to $s>3/2$ for $n=2$ and $s\ge 2$ for $n=3$.
 We see that there are still $1/2$ gap of regularity, between the positive results and the scaling regularity.
-When $n=3$ in the case of radial small data, by exploiting the local energy estimates and weighted fractional chain rule, the regularity assumption is improved to the almost critical assumption $s>3/2$, in Hidano-Jiang-Lee-Wang \cite{HJLW20}, with previous results of Hidano-Yokoyama \cite{HiYo06} for $s=2$.
-In view of \cite{HJLW20}, it seems that the critical radial regularity for $n=2$ is $s=3/2$ instead of the scaling critical regularity $s=1$.
+When $n=3$ in the case of radial small data, by exploiting the local energy estimates and weighted fractional chain rule, the regularity assumption is improved to the almost critical assumption $s>3/2$, in Hidano-Jiang-Lee-Wang \cite{HJLW20p}, with previous results of Hidano-Yokoyama \cite{HiYo06} for $s=2$.
+In view of \cite{HJLW20p}, it seems that the critical radial regularity for $n=2$ is $s=3/2$ instead of the scaling critical regularity $s=1$.
+Concerning radial solutions to general semilinear hyperbolic systems in 3D under null condition, the global existence for small scaling invariant $\dot W^{2,1}(\R^3)$ data is known from Yin-Zhou \cite{YinZhou16}.